naturalis/trait-organismal-ungulates/terms/terms.md

 - Source: Manually collected, same measurement procedure as CarryWeight

 ## SocialHierarchy
-- Whether there is a social hierarchy or not (Binary switch).
+- Whether or not there is an intrasexual dominance heirarchy among the male members of the species (Binary switch).
 They were defined as (0) no social hierarchy or (1) social hierarchy.
 #### _Hierarchy_
 #### _No hierarchy_
 - Source:
 - 1) Animal Diversity Web. https://animaldiversity.org Accessed 2020.

 ## Sociality
-- The degree to which the species tend to associate in social groups.
+- The tendency for a given species to associate in a herd at some point in their lifespan.
 Species were defined as (1) solitary or (2) in a group.
 #### _Solitary_
 #### _Group_
 - Sources: